Project-GrADyS/gradys-sim-nextgen/docs/Modules/Simulator/building.md

 After calling the
 [SimulationBuilder.build()][simulator.simulation.SimulationBuilder.build] method
 you will get a Simulator instance.
-This instance has alreday been pre-baked with all the nodes and handlers you configured using your builder.
+This instance has already been pre-baked with all the nodes and handlers you configured using your builder.
 This class will manage your simulation which can be started by calling the [start_simulation()][simulator.simulation.Simulator.start_simulation]